django/deps/draft/0007-official-projects.rst

 The Shepherd should call an end to discussions after a reasonable time period;
-there is no requirement to wait until all discussions have "finished" before moving on (as this may take a very long time and needlessly long-winded discussions); instead, they should move on when they are confident that all viewpoints have been heard and collated.
+there is no requirement to wait until all discussions have "finished" before moving on (as this may take a very long time); instead, they should move on when they are confident that all viewpoints have been heard and collated.
 The Technical Board may refuse the adoption if they think the project was moved onto the next phase too quickly.

 Review & Resolution
 -------------------